For prospective applicants wishing to start a PhD in our group in 2025/26, there are a few possibilities to receive a fully-funded doctoral position.

 Under "Supporting statement": refer to the guidance notes on the webpage for what to include.

-Under "Research Course Supporting Documents": we require you to upload a CV in this section.
+Under "Course Supporting Documents": we require you to upload a CV in this section.
 If available, please also upload your transcripts and your Master thesis work.

-The Sheffield math & physics department is quite an active one.
+The Sheffield math & physics School is quite an active one.
 Each week there is ample opportunity to attend a variety of seminars run by various research groups.
 The PhD students of the above-mentioned groups themselves organize weekly reading groups and journal clubs on many diverse topics where they work through a set of lecture notes or academic papers.